Reasoning about Nuclear Energy

-Why nuclear energy is bad:
+Why building new nuclear energy is a bad idea:

 There are technical solutions, but we haven't used them, either for cost or political or arms-control reasons.

-(New reactors designs may fix this, but getting a new design prototyped, approved, built, and into service is a LONG process.)
+New reactors designs may fix this, but getting a new design prototyped, approved, built, and into service is a LONG process.

 (Relevant story involving nuclear weapons recycling: